 Another highlight of northern India is Dharamsala and nearby McLeod Ganj, home to the Tibetan government in exile.
 If you’re lucky, you can catch the Dalai Lama while he’s home, but check ahead, as he travels frequently.
 These two towns offer a multitude of worthy volunteer opportunities helping the Tibetan refugee community, as well as a glimpse into India’s Buddhist traditions.

 If you really want to get away from it all, one of our India trip tips is to fly out to the Andaman Islands, featuring pristine beaches, excellent snorkeling and diving opportunities, and dozens of local tribes and cultures.

 This is just a sliver of what awaits you when you embark on a self-discovery tour to India.
 A truly dedicated traveler could spend her whole life exploring the subcontinent and still touch only a fraction of it.
-Whatever portion of India you do visit, you’ll come away enchanted, changed, and glad you undertook the adventure!
+Whatever region you decide to travel to India solo, you’ll come away enchanted, changed, and glad you undertook the adventure!

 Tours in India

-Adventures range from a 3 day Varanasi Independent Adventure to a 33 day Kolkata to Kochi by Rail tour, seeing the best of India.
+G Adventures India tours range from a 3 day Varanasi Independent Adventure to a 33 day Kolkata to Kochi by Rail tour, seeing the best of India.
 One of their most popular tours for solos is the 15 day Rajasthan Adventure which includes the Taj Mahal, a visit to the City Palace in Udaipur, and a sunset camel ride in Pushkar.
 If you have 21 days, they also offer a 3 week tour of India from the north to the south.

 Accommodation in India

-In India you’ll find all types of accommodation for every kind of solo.
+You’ll find all types of accommodation in India for every kind of solo.
 Whether you prefer international hotels, lodges, or homestays.
 If you are on a budget then consider a dharamshala – a hostel which is used by pilgrims and often with a religious connotation.

-City accommodation is more expensive than staying in local villages and you may find yourself paying over the odds for a beach resort so look for hostels which are becoming more common for backpackers.
+City accommodation is more expensive than staying in local villages and you may find yourself paying over the odds for a beach resort so look for hostels which are becoming more common for others backpacking India alone.
 In places such as Kerala or Goa you can stay in heritage-style boutique hotels, homestays or even on a converted rice barge.